canonical/curtin/doc/topics/apt_source.rst

 This can have various "global" subelements as listed in the examples below.
 The file ``apt-source.yaml`` holds more examples.

-These global configurations are valid throughput all of the apt feature.
+These global configurations are valid throughout all of the apt feature.
 So for example a global specification of a ``primary`` mirror will apply to all rendered sources entries.

 Then there is a section ``sources`` which can hold any number of source subelements itself.